 By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 26 May 2017

 Unfortunately, this is somewhat of a common issue, occurring much more frequently than reported or admitted by detailers.
-This problem has reared its ugly head with increasing frequency with automotive ceramic nano coatings becoming a standardized form of surface protection.
-The reason for the increasing occurrence rate of this issue could stem from aggressive solvents contained within ceramic coatings.
+This problem rears its ugly head with increasing frequency since automotive ceramic nano coatings are now a standardized form of vehicle paint protection.
+The reason for the increasing occurrence rate of this issue may stem from aggressive solvents contained within ceramic coatings.

 Coating solvents are aggressive enough to partially open up (swell) paint and display defects previously hiding beneath the surface.
-The type and strength of automotive ceramic coating solvents greatly vary depending on the manufacturer and the particular coating chemistry itself.
-Therefore, not every solvent of every coating is powerful enough to swell paint to the point of displaying phantom water spots.
-This might be why it is not a problem at the forefront of coating discussion groups or forum posts.
+The type and strength of ceramic coating solvents greatly vary depending on manufacturer and coating chemistry itself.
+Therefore, not every solvent of every coating is powerful enough to swell paint to display phantom water spots.
+This might be why it is not a problem at the forefront of Facebook coating discussion groups or automotive forum posts.

 The solvents of a particular coating, or of any polishing liquids, aren’t the cause here.
 The thought is that HEAT, present at the time of the etching, is the key culprit here!